fernandezfelicio24/fernandezfelicio24/README.md

 #### 🌱 Things I am currently working on:
 - IT Infrastructure in Telecommunications Company
 - Build Django Protofolio as many as possible
-- Learn Various Linux Distro such as : Centos, Ubuntu, Red Hat, Kali Linux ( Actual Job Task )
+- Learn Various Linux Distros such as Centos, Ubuntu, Red Hat, and Kali Linux ( Actual Job Task )

 #### :muscle: Things I am challenging myself with: